 Deduction for healthcare

-Expats working in Mexico can receive free public healthcare through the Instituto Mexicano de Seguro Social (IMSS).
+Expats working in Mexico can receive free basic public healthcare through the Instituto Mexicano de Seguro Social (IMSS).
 A deduction is taken from their salary each month and matched by their employer and the federal government.

-*Tax regulations are subject to change at short notice and expats are advised to seek the assistance and advice of a professional tax consultant.
+*Tax regulations are subject to change at short notice, and expats are advised to seek the assistance and advice of a professional tax consultant.

 Expat Health Insurance

-Cigna Health Insurance -
+Cigna Health Insurance

 Get a quote from Cigna Global